DataDog/hiring-engineers/answers.md

 ```

 >I've included a few screenshots of the dashboard I created using infrastructure and APM metrics.
-I was able to figure out that you can look at the default APM dashboards and export them to a custom dashboard, so that is what I did to get the APM metrics to populate.
+I was able to figure out that you can look at the default APM dashboards and export them to a custom dashboard, so that is what I did to get the APM metric dashboards to populate on the custom dashboard.
 I also created an overlay of the Warning Monitor notfications I set up to provide an example of how one can use this functionality to correlate metrics and events for faster MTTR.

 >![FlaskDash1](https://github.com/GB-18/hiring-engineers/blob/GB-18-patch-1/Flask%20Performance%20Dash.png)
 >![FlaskDash2](https://github.com/GB-18/hiring-engineers/blob/GB-18-patch-1/Flask%20Performance%20Dash%202.png)